 Scuba Masks With Bifocals or ‘Readers’

-There are numerous divers who only need ‘readers’ to distinguish small print and to see things up close.
+Many divers only need ‘readers’ to distinguish small print and to see things up close.
 The good news is that stick-on magnifying lenses are available for scuba masks.
 Ask your local PADI dive shop about stick-on reading lenses, a bifocal dive mask or a bifocal-style mask where only a small part of the lens corrects your vision.

 Always Plan Ahead